-Immersion in an ice-water bath is the best way to treat athletes suffering exertional heat stroke say the authors of a 2009 study in the Journal of Athletic Training and the American Academy of Pediatrics.Ice-water or cold-water immersion is best for treating athletes suffering hyperthermia caused by physical exertion or exertional heat stroke (EHS) and should be the "definitive treatment," according to a report I co-authored which appeared in the February 2009 issue of the Journal of Athletic Training.
+Immersion in an ice-water bath is the best way to treat athletes suffering exertional heat stroke say the authors of a 2009 study in the Journal of Athletic Training and according to the American Academy of Pediatrics.Ice-water or cold-water immersion is best for treating athletes suffering hyperthermia caused by physical exertion or exertional heat stroke (EHS) and should be the "definitive treatment," according to a report I co-authored which appeared in the February 2009 issue of the Journal of Athletic Training.
 EHS has had a 100% survival rate when immediate cooling via cold water immersion or aggressive whole body cold water dousing is started within 10 minutes of collapse.

 When ice-water or cold-water immersion are not feasible, the National Association of Athletic Trainers (NATA) says immediate and continual dousing of the patient with water (either from a hose or multiple water containers) combined with fanning and continually rotating cold, wet towels represents a viable on-site alternative until immersive cooling can occur.